glatzert/ACME-Server-ADCS/docs/Quickstart.md

 ```

+The [appsettings-sample.json](../src/ACMEServer.ADCS/appsettings-sample.json) file contains all possible settings - go there to get a grasp of what is possible and what the defaults are.

 ## Finish

 - Call `/` on your server in a browser and you should see the service-description file as required from ACME.